What is an endocrine test?

 Why are endocrine tests done?

-Hormones have influence over many physiological aspects, including secondary sexual characteristics, fertility, growth, metabolism and sleep.
+Hormones influence many physiological aspects, including secondary sexual characteristics, fertility, growth, metabolism, and sleep.
 So, it's often important to check that the hormones are functioning properly.

 How do you prepare for an endocrine test?

 It will vary on the test, but patients are recommended to undertake prolonged fasting.
 Other things to take into consideration are:

 - calorie-free and caffeine-free beverages only may be consumed

 - smoking is not permitted during the test

 - the patient would need to remain physically active during waking hours, but not leave the ward